andymj/vagrant-puppet-demo/README.md

 ```ruby
 config.vm.synced_folder "~/pathtofolder/", "/var/www/vhosts"
 ```
-The result will be that your `vhost` folder or any other folder, where you host all your projects will be mapped to `/var/www/vhosts`, how to set up a virtual host for your directory or project is describe below ("Set up puppet manifest file").
+The result will be that your `vhosts` directory or any other directory, where you host all your projects will be mapped to `/var/www/vhosts`, how to set up a virtual host for your directory or project is describe below ("Set up puppet manifest file"), if you have created virtual hosts before, this part shouldn't give you any trouble.

 +  replace your username on the line below: (if modules directory doesn't exist you have to create it<sup>1</sup> ).
 ```ruby